-DHS works with businesses, communities, and government partners at all levels to provide training and other tools and resources related to critical infrastructure security.
+CISA works with businesses, communities, and government partners at all levels to provide training and other tools and resources related to critical infrastructure security.
 Efforts focus around raising awareness among the broader community on the need for critical infrastructure security and resilience and enhancing their current efforts.
 Public-private partnerships are vital to this effort as everyone has a role in securing the nation’s critical infrastructure.
 CISA’s delivers its infrastructure security services and capabilities to public and private sector stakeholders at both the national level through its headquarters and nationwide through its 10 regions.

-DHS conducts assessments on infrastructure and communities to help businesses and local government officials make decisions about where to put resources to enhance security before an event and improve recovery after an event.
+CISA conducts assessments on infrastructure and communities to help businesses and local government officials make decisions about where to put resources to enhance security before an event and improve recovery after an event.

 When an event or attack occurs that affects our nation’s critical infrastructure, every second makes a difference.
-Thus, DHS plays a vital role in sharing information with both public and private sector partners that is essential to the nation’s security and resilience.
+Thus, CISA plays a vital role in sharing information with both public and private sector partners that is essential to the nation’s security and resilience.
 CISA shares information online through portals like HSIN-CI and Gateway, as well as through meetings, conference calls and classified briefings with partners.

 The protection of the nation's critical infrastructure requires effective partnerships that foster integrated, collaborative engagement and interaction among public and private sector partners across all 16 critical infrastructure sectors.

 Both the government and private sectors have formed partnerships under a sector coordinating council structure to fulfill our shared responsibility to prevent and reduce the risks of disruptions to critical infrastructure.
 Together, public-private efforts to strengthen critical infrastructure help the public sector to enhance security and rapidly respond to, and recover from, all-hazards events and help the private sector restore business operations and minimize losses in the face of such an event.